MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 * **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the block.
 * **Probe Depth** - The depth from the operator-chosen centre-point to descend to, before probing the inner surfaces of the block.

 Rectangle block sets a WCS origin in X and Y axes to the centre of the block (protruding feature or a rectangular workpiece itself).
-This probing cycle is additionally useful for measurement, as it can be used to calibrate touch probes or accurately measure the dimensions of a workpiece, as well as identify its rotation from the machine axes.
+This probing cycle is also handy for dimensional and rotational measurements and can be used to calibrate touch probes.

 ```mermaid
 flowchart TB